jcarnegie/bg-client/README.md

 - Merge other changes from master, if any
 - Merge new ReactGA implementations from Oleg
-- Update mobile styles if necessary
-- Clean up unused files
+- Update mobile styles if necessary x - Clean up unused files

 Plus
 - Docker-compose integrates with development GraphQL API